Hi, what do you want to do?

 Rural-Urban Migration in the 1990's

-Students consider the reasons why people relocate from one area to another.
-For this relocation lesson, students read an article that includes research and statistics on which age, education level, etc., of the population moves the...
+Learners consider the reasons why people relocate from one area to another.
+In this relocation activity, students read an article that includes research and statistics on which age, education level, etc., of the population moves...

 Curated OER